Home

 The Space Tourism Menu

-Lunar tourism: The Deep Space Expedition from Space Adventures and the Lunar Express Mission from Constellations Services each involve sending two people around the Moon (ala Apollo 8) on modified Soyuz spacecraft for ticket prices in the $100M range.
+Lunar tourism: Deep Space Expedition from Space Adventures and the Lunar and L2 Exploration Missions from Excalibur Almaz each involve sending two people around the Moon (ala Apollo 8) on modified Russian spacecraft for ticket prices in the $100M range.

-Orbital Tourism: Three tourists so far have ridden Soyuz spacecraft to the International Space Station for one week stays and more are waiting to go at a ticket price in the $20M range.
+Orbital Tourism: Seven tourists so far have ridden Soyuz spacecraft to the International Space Station for one week stays and more are waiting to go at a ticket price in the $30M range.
+(One person, Charles Simony, has flown twice.)
 Bigelow Aerospace is building a new generation of space habitats based on light-weight, high-volume inflatable designs.
 They are intended to serve as both scientific stations and space tourist destinations within the next decade.

-Suborbital tourism: At least three companies are expected to begin selling rides in the 2007-2008 time frame on spaceships that will fly the X PRIZE style trajectory to 100 km or higher.
+Suborbital tourism: At least two companies are expected to begin selling rides in the 2013-2014 time frame on spaceships that will fly the X PRIZE style trajectory to 100 km or higher.
 This will provide around 5 minutes of weightlessness, a view of the curvature of the earth and a dark star-filled sky.
-Ticket prices will be in the $100k to $200k range.
+Ticket prices are in the $100k to $200k range.

 High altitude jet flights - Ride a MIG 25 to 36 km.
 Ticket price is $24k.

 Weightlessness on aircraft flying parabolic trajectories.
 Weightless periods last 25 - 30 seconds.
-Tickets in the US are currently $3750.
+Tickets in the US are currently ~$5000 range.

 Spaceflight Training programs: Prepare for suborbital and orbital spaceflights via training programs that use centrifuges and other systems to simulate a mission to space.